Contrasting approaches to quality and safety in two mega-projects

 I want to tell you about two major capital projects that share a few things in common and also have significant differences.

-Both capital projects are in the front end engineering design (FEED) phase with billions in total installed cost.
-They also involve joint ventures, contracting strategies, and plans likely to be based on a fixed price.
+Both capital projects are in the pre-front end engineering design (FEED) phase with billions in total installed cost.
+They also involve joint ventures and contracting strategies, likely to be based on a fixed price.
 They face challenging cost hurdles and tight timelines through FEED and execution.
-Moreover, they both have a global supply chain, global engineering, procurement and construction (EPC) contractors, fabrication yards and licensors.
+Moreover, they both have a global supply chain, global engineering, procurement, and construction (EPC) contractors, fabrication yards, and licensors.
 Finally, they have world-class standards and requirements for capital project safety and the environment.
-However, the way these two capital projects approach safety and quality is quite different.
+However, the way these two capital projects approach safety and quality is vastly different.

-In contrast, Capital Project B takes the time to gather execution contractors, licensors, line managers and align on what is most important to the joint venture and the project, and what would be a win-win for all.
+In contrast, project B takes the time to gather execution contractors, licensors, and line managers to align on what’s most important to the joint venture and the project and what would be a win-win for all.
 The leaders began with a commitment to extraordinary safety performance that calls for beyond-business-as-usual leadership, contracting, engineering, and more.
 The capital project team identifies the largest hazards and risks and inspires cross-company and cross-discipline teams to eliminate them.
 Addressing safety proactively drives capital project planning and future performance, rather than weighing it down with burdensome requirements.

-A forward-looking approach to quality comes to the fore in Capital Project B. Instead of “inspected later,” early engagement of licensors, fabrication yards, and sub-contractors in the design is underway.
-Company general managers share their lessons learned, requirements, and ideas for preventing delays, errors, design flaws and construction accidents.
-As supply chain and construction risk goes down, so does total cost.
+A forward-looking approach to quality comes to the fore in Capital Project B. Instead of “inspected later,” early engagement of licensors, fabrication yards, and subcontractors in the design is underway.
+Company general managers share their respective lessons learned, requirements, and ideas for preventing delays, errors, design flaws, and construction accidents.
+As supply chain and construction risk go down, so does total cost.

-Capital Project B also engages off-project managers in the operating company in discussions about safety and risk.
-The discussion begins with a personal one, “What does safety mean to me, as a father, brother, son, mother, daughter, or sister?”
-This relevance then infuses their conversations as professionals overseeing policy, requirements, long-term resource planning and budgeting.
+Project B also engages off-project “functional” managers in discussions of safety and risk.
+The discussion begins on a personal note: “What does safety mean to me, as a father, brother, son, mother, daughter, or sister?”
+This relevance then infuses their conversations as professionals overseeing policy, requirements, long-term resource planning, and budgeting.

-At JMJ, we are pleased to be leading “Starting Strong” efforts with capital project teams on four continents currently, supporting projects in Pre-FEED, FEED, and in EPC (construction).
+At JMJ, we are pleased to be leading “Start Strong” efforts with project teams on four continents currently, supporting projects in Pre-FEED, FEED, and in EPC (construction).
 Contact us to learn more.